 Wheel size has little to do with how well a bicycle is going to fit you.
 For Road and Mountain Bikes, you want the following.
 With the tires properly inflated, you should be able to stand, with the bicycle between your legs, having an inch and a half of clearence between the top tube and your sensitive bits.
 Admittedly, one can adjust seat heights to your liking.
 But, if you can't properly extend your legs when pedaling, you will have a miserable ride.

 Well, I'll climb down from the soap box now, and give it a rest.

 Why I Don't Sell Bikes.

 Quite often I receive emails and phone calls asking if I sell bicycles.
-That I say a resounding NO!
+To that I say a resounding NO!
 I have found the experience to be a parade of tire kickers, many of whom wanted me to give them the bike I was selling at the time.

 Old Bikes versus New Bikes.

 A gentlemen called me once, he lamented that his son rather he buy him an old bike, rather than a shiny new department bike.
 I responded, that his son was probably saving him money in the long run.
 In my opinion, department store bikes are JUNK.